hashicorp/terraform-provider-google-beta/website/docs/r/compute_instance.html.markdown

 * `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
 Structure documented below.
     **Note:** GPU accelerators can only be used with [`on_host_maintenance`](#on_host_maintenance) option set to TERMINATE.

+* `hostname` - (Optional) Custom hostname (fully-qualified DNS name).
+This feature is only available with the google-beta provider.

 * `labels` - (Optional) A set of key/value label pairs to assign to the instance.

 * `metadata` - (Optional) Metadata key/value pairs to make available from